 These showrooms also charge much less than the chains for fitting.
 Their average fitting price is just £1,300 which is similar to what builders charge.

 “The quality is excellent & the price considerably less than Magnet”

 Corinee Roberts, London N13

-They are also better value for worktops.
-For example, their granite, quartz & Corian prices are usually less than the chains & similar to online.
+They are also better value than the chains for worktops & appliances.
+In fact, their prices are usually similar to online.

 Here are some of the kitchens these showrooms offer:

 How can a small showroom be better value than the chains?

 It’s all down to overheads.
 Small showrooms have tiny overheads compared to the chains.
 Unlike the chains, they don’t have huge superstores to run or multi million pound TV adverts to pay for.
 Therefore, they can afford to sell you a higher quality kitchen for a similar price to the chains.